awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshoots3publicread.md

   + Returns tags associated with the object\.
   + Uses the simulated IAM policy to confirm whether there is an explicit deny for this object in the S3 bucket policy for the `GetObject` API action\.
   + Returns the object's metadata to confirm that the storage class is supported\.
-  + Checks the object's server\-side encryption settings to confirm whether the object is encrypted using a AWS Key Management Service \(AWS KMS\) key\.
+  + Checks the object's server\-side encryption settings to confirm whether the object is encrypted using a AWS Key Management Service \(AWS KMS\) customer master key\.

  **Outputs**